Sexual Incompatibility: Keep Trying, or Break Up?

 An argument exists that implying that people are “incompatible” is the same as saying that partners are incapable of existing together.
 This sheds negative light on the relationship as a whole.
 Thus, perhaps a better way to describe sexual issues within a relationship is to refer to them as differences.

-For individuals or couples who may be too embarrassed to seek help or who just want to expand their knowledge, check out these online course options highlighted by Hello Divorce.
+For individuals or couples who may be too embarrassed to seek help or who just want to expand their knowledge, check out the online course options highlighted by intimacy coach Stella Harris in her article, Sex After Divorce: Advice from a Certified Intimacy Educator and Coach.

 Our FREE checklist can help you find the right fit.